Coast - Morecambe and the Bay

 The beauty of studying at Lancaster is that you're only a few miles away from the glistening sea, dramatic sunsets and panoramic views across to the Lake District.

 The town of Morecambe reflects the heyday of British seaside holidays and here coastal attractions sit side-by-side with shops and hotels.
-Happy Mount Park originates back to the 1920s with attractive green space for picnics on a sunny day, whilst Superbowl provides the chance to compete against your mates in sporting challenges.
+Happy Mount Park originates back to the 1920s with attractive green space for picnics on a sunny day.

 Don't forget to pose with the Eric Morecambe statue and check out the award-winning Tern Art Project which celebrates the bird life of Morecambe Bay in sculptures and artworks.
 Much of Morecambe's investment came in the 1930s along with the Art Deco influence - many of the shop buildings carry related illustrations, the finest example being the refurbished Midland Hotel which played host to Coco Chanel and Wallis Simpson in its glory days.
 Art Deco guided tours take place throughout the year if you feel the urge to explore further.
 To complete the theme, don't forget to sample a knickerbocker glory at one of the Formica tables in the original 1930s milk bar, Brucciani's.